Awesome

 What It Does

 Daily entries are saved locally as Markdown files.
 Level 1 headers are interpreted as 'sections', and unordered lists beginning with the '*' character are interpreted as 'tags'.
 Titles of these sections and tags are then displayed in two menus.
+When selecting a section, tag menu will list out only the tags found under the selected section.
+If no section is selected, tag menu will display all tags found.
 Selecting an item in these menus highlights the dates with mentions of that tag or title in the calendar.
 This feature provides a visual representation of how (in)consistent your habits and activities are.

 Clicking on a date or pressing enter when a date is focused will open that log